isomerpages/moe-anchorgreenpri/pages/Announcements.md

 e)  Covering bamboo pole holders when not in use
 f)   Clearing the roof gutter and placing Bti insecticide

-You may also view NEA’s videos on Dengue prevention at the following links; [https://youtu.be/aOMVON8aqBY](https://youtu.be/aOMVON8aqBY) and [https://youtu.be/b5eM19GjvqM](https://youtu.be/b5eM19GjvqM).
+You may also view NEA’s videos on Dengue prevention at the following link - [Check and Protect our Homes from Dengue](https://youtu.be/aOMVON8aqBY) .

 Together, let’s play our part in keeping Singapore Dengue free!